-a) If the referee witnesses any unsportsmanlike act, the game will be stopped, and the player will be ejected.
-Foul play will not be tolerated.

-b) Trash talking is illegal (from players, parents, and coaches).
-The referees will give one warning but if it continues, the referee is entitled to eject players from the game.

-c) Fighting: the player(s) involved will be ejected from the game.
+- a) If the referee witnesses any unsportsmanlike act, the game will be stopped, and the player will be ejected.
+Foul play will not be tolerated. - b) Trash talking is illegal (from players, parents, and coaches).
+The referees will give one warning but if it continues, the referee is entitled to eject players from the game. - c) Fighting: Player(s) involved will be ejected from the game, further discipline will be decided by KPR Staff.
 If a team fight occurs, the teams involved will be ejected from the tournament and denied participation in any league play or tournament.